2001 British Touring Car Championship: BTC-Touring

 Two small independent teams filled out the Touring class grid ambitiously entering new cars: JSM fielded a pair of Alfa Romeo 147s in an assault headed by 1992 BTCC champion Tim Harvey in a driver/team manager role.
-It was planned for Harvey to drive the car when Tom Ferrier was fulfilling other driving commitments in the European Super Production Championship.
+After original intended driver Darren Malkin lost his sponsorship deal prior to the start of the season, the team hired Tom Ferrier, who had originally signed for Vauxhall.
+It was planned for Harvey to drive the car when Ferrier was fulfilling other driving commitments in the European Super Production Championship.
 The second car was driven by David Pinkney until he walked away from the team after the Silverstone rounds in June which would see Harvey take over and drive alongside Ferrier.
 Former independent driver Mark Blair competed in two rounds in place of Ferrier later in the year.

 ABG Motorsport entered a Lexus IS200 for Kurt Luby, with plans to expand to a second car for Brazilian GT racer Thomas Erdos later in the year.
 This did not come off and instead Erdos took Luby's drive mid-season when the Englishman walked away from the team, while the running of the car was taken over by Total Motorsport.
-Driver-turned-motoring journalist Steve Sutcliffe drove the car as a guest entry in the final round.
+After a failed attempt to hire former Volvo and Vauxhall works driver Vincent Radermecker, the car was driven by driver-turned-motoring journalist Steve Sutcliffe as a guest entry in the final round.